Polyconseil/redux-waitfor-middleware/README.md

 describe('Potatoes list', () => {
   it('should load a list of 5 potatoes', async () => {
     // fire a request to the back-end, for example by simulating
-    // a click on the "load potaotes" button
+    // a click on the "load potatoes" button

     // This line will throw an Error if the POTATOES_RECEIVED action is not dispatched
     // before 5000 ms, marking the test as failed :